drflamemontgomery/aur-make/README.md

 ## Install

-To install, simply run `./install.sh`
+To install, simply run `sudo ./install.sh`
 Now you are done.
 Good work

 ## Usage